• Oxtail

 But it was rescued by chefs including Gary Rhodes and Delia Smith who put it on menus and included it in recipes.
 It became fashionable again, and today it is a much-sought after cut."

 *All Swaledale beef is heritage breed and raised on independent farms and smallholdings dotted around the wildly beautiful Yorkshire Dales.
 Slow grown and free to roam on the swath of green hills and valleys; the result is exceptional tasting beef with an umami taste - rich, dense and flavourful.
-Swaledale oxtail is Always Fresh Never Frozen®, butchered to order, vacuum packed, and shipped in recyclable packaging to arrive safely insulated and ready to enjoy.
+Swaledale Oxtail is Always Fresh Never Frozen®, butchered to order, vacuum packed, and shipped in recyclable packaging to arrive safely insulated and ready to enjoy.

 Ingredients